socallinuxexpo/scale-network/switch-configuration/README.md

     start back at step 4.A. and repeat the process.
 If the error is persistent, ask for help.
 7. When done pasting, hit Ctrl-D to exit load mode.
-8. Type "show | cmopare".
+8. Type "show | compare".
     A.  Expected output is a diff from last years config.
 The important thing is to make sure the diff looks reasonably sane.
 9. Type "commit and-quit"